DIY Automatic Watering System for Indoor Plants

 • Making your own self-watering system is not difficult; you can use everyday household products to build your own automatic watering system.

-• The most common DIY self-watering systems are a wick system and a drip system.
+• DIY self-watering systems are either a wick system or a drip system.

 • Self-watering systems save water because they use a minimal amount of water that goes directly to roots.